Virtual Icebreakers for Zoom: Fast, Friendly, and Low-Prep

 10. Micro-Desert Island Game

-Why it works: Reveals personality in a low-stakes, thoughtful way.
+What it does: Reveals personality in a low-stakes, thoughtful way without getting too personal.

 What Happens When You Plan With The Offsite